 1. OBJECTIVE AND SCOPE OF POLICY

-Company employees, contractors or agents who provide services to the Company that entail dealing with personal information are required to comply with this policy.
+Vitrium employees, contractors or agents who provide services to Vitrium that entail dealing with personal information are required to comply with this policy.

-Please note that Company customers who use Vitrium solutions in their PDF documents to collect personal information (“Publishers”) are responsible for their use and disclosure of such personal information and the Company declines all responsibility for such use and disclosure.
+Please note that Customers who use Vitrium’s document security solutions or Protectedpdf software with their PDF documents are responsible for the use and disclosure of any such personal information that is collected.
+Vitrium is not responsible for such use and disclosure.

 2. WHAT IS PERSONAL INFORMATION?

 Personal information is very broadly defined and includes unrecorded information and information recorded in any form, including electronically.
-Personal information includes relatively obvious or publicly available information such as home or business telephone number or email address, through to more sensitive information such as credit card numbers or other financial information.
+Personal information includes relatively obvious or publicly available information such as home or business telephone number or email address, as well as more sensitive or confidential information such as credit card numbers or other financial information.

-Personal information includes specific information about how a Reader used a document e.g. how many times it was opened, how long it remained open, whether it was printed (“Reader Use Data”), but only if associated with an identifiable individual.
+Personal information also includes specific information about how a Reader uses a document or from where a Reader accesses a document, e.g. the IP address from which a document was opened, how many times a document was opened, whether a document was printed, etc. (“Reader Use Data”), but only if this personal information is associated with an identifiable individual.

 3. THE COLLECTION, USE AND DISCLOSURE OF PERSONAL INFORMATION BY VITRIUM.

-Vitrium collects only such personal information about individuals as is reasonably required to provide our products and services to them.
-Generally speaking, the Company will obtain your consent to the collection, use and disclosure to others of your personal information, subject only to exceptions permitted or required by law.
-In most situations when visiting the Vitrium websites and web-based applications (collectively, the “Website”) or otherwise dealing with Vitrium, you will be asked to voluntarily provide personal information about yourself or your organization and the use of the information will be obvious e.g. contact information to establish a customer account.
-In those situations, your voluntarily providing the information constitutes sufficient implied consent to such use.
+Vitrium only collects such personal information about individuals or Customers as is reasonably required in order to provide the appropriate products or services to that individual or Customer.
+Generally speaking, Vitrium will obtain the individual’s or Customer’s consent to the collection, use and disclosure of personal information, subject only to exceptions permitted or required by law.
+In most situations, when visiting the Vitrium website or web-based applications (collectively, “Websites”) or otherwise dealing with Vitrium, you will be asked to voluntarily provide personal information about yourself or your organization and the use of the information will be obvious, e.g. contact information to establish a Customer account, request a demonstration, watch a video, request a trial of the software, etc. In those situations, since you are voluntarily providing the information, this constitutes sufficient implied consent to such use.

-We do not disclose to third parties the information provided.
-All financial and billing information that we collect through the Site is used solely to check the qualifications of prospective customers and to bill for the Service.
-Vitrium Systems uses a third-party intermediary to manage the credit card processing.
+Vitrium will not and does not disclose any personal information collected to external third parties.
+All financial and billing information that Vitrium collects through its Websites, on the phone, or through other electronic means is used solely to check the qualifications of prospective customers and to bill for the appropriate product or service.
+Vitrium uses a third-party intermediary to manage the credit card processing.
 This intermediary is solely a billing provider, and is not permitted to store, retain, or use the information provided, except for the sole purpose of credit card processing.
-Other third parties, such as hosting providers, and web analytics are not permitted to use this information other than for Vitrium’s required uses.
+Other third parties, such as hosting providers are not permitted to use this information other than for Vitrium’s required uses.

 - Video Requests